install.packages("survival")

 We can use this concept to create subsets of our data as well.

-We can create a subset of our data based on the values in a row, for example limiting to patients who were treated with Drug A:
+We can create a subset of our data based on the values in a row, for example limiting to patients who were treated with optimal systemic therapy:

 df_sub nrow(df_sub)